 - Persistent neck pain

-- Sharp pain radiating to the arms or leg pain
+- Extending pain to the extremities or leg pain

 - Arm weakness or muscle spasms